-Applications for the 2020 internship are no longer being accepted.
-Check back for information on the 2021 application process.
+Applications for the 2021 internship are no longer being accepted.
+Check back in the fall for information on the 2022 application process.

 The Arnold Arboretum offers paid internships in collections management with concentrations in horticulture and landscape maintenance, arboriculture, plant production, or collections curation.
-Experiences combine hands-on training, educational classes, and visits to other botanical institutions.
-Interns are accepted for 12- to 14-week appointments (typically May through August) with the exception of a limited number of longer-term (18- to 24-week) appointments based on available funding.
+Experiences combine hands-on training, virtual educational classes and networking opportunities.
+Interns are accepted for 12- to 14-week appointments (typically May through August).

 Internships are available with the following concentrations: